lykjohn/Quantitative-Risk-Dashboard/README.md

 <details>
   <summary><strong>PHASE 4: Portfolio Optimization <strong> </summary>
     Suppose that a portfolio contains N different assets, how should we allocate them in order to hit an r% daily return target at minimal risk?
 Quadratic programming is used to help suggest solutions based on user-specified buying/selling conditions.
-Before generating the solutions, users may specify the range of daily return target (default daily return is set to 5%) and the U.S. annual risk free rate (e.g., U.S. 10-year treasury bond yield) used to compute reward-to-risk ratios.
-With these settings, allocation and market frontier vizualizations are generated to reflect the optimization results.
     <ul>
       <li>
-        User setting here
+        Before generating the solutions, users must specify the range of daily return target (default daily return is set to 5%) and the U.S. annual risk free rate (e.g., U.S. 10-year treasury bond yield).
+The daily target return target is set such that the portfolio risk is minimized in the classical mean-variance framework subject to the expected return.
+The U.S. annual risk free rate is specified to compute the reqard-to-risk ratio such as teh Sharpe Ratio to evaluate the performance of tangency and minimum-variance portfolio assumptions.
         <br/>
         <img src="images/Multivariate-Portfolio Optimization.png" alt='Multivariate-Portfolio Optimization' height='350'>
       </li>